goabstract/abstract-sdk/docs/getting-started.md

 ## Making a Request

 Lets get started by loading a list of accessible projects from the API.
-All of the methods in the SDK return a promise, you may use traditional promise syntax or async / await if your JS runtime supports it.
+All of the methods in the SDK return a promise – you may use traditional promise syntax or async / await if your JS runtime supports ES6.

 ```js
 const projects = await abstract.projects.list();